-Market Opportunity for Treatment of VOC
+Market Opportunity for Rivipansel in SCD

-We believe that effective treatment of VOC could provide significant clinical and pharmacoeconomic benefit.
+We believe that effective, on-demand (as needed) treatment for VOC could provide significant clinical and pharmacoeconomic benefit.
 According to the U.S. Agency for Healthcare Research and Quality, the average hospital charges in the United States for a patient treated for VOC were approximately \$20,000 in 2006.
 In some states, these charges may be substantially higher.
 For example, according to the California Office of Statewide Health Planning and Development, the average hospital charges for a patient treated for VOC in California were over \$40,000 in 2006.
-A reduction in the length of a hospital stay could reduce these costs.
-If rivipansel is shown to be safe and effective in reducing the duration of VOC in hospitalized patients, it could also be tested to determine if hospitalization could be prevented with use of rivipansel in the emergency department, or if VOC could be managed safely and effectively in the home or in an outpatient setting through a self-administered dosage form, thereby avoiding costly emergency department visits.
+A reduction in the length of a hospital stay following treatment with rivipansel could significantly reduce these costs of care.

+Additionally, if rivipansel is shown to be safe and effective in reducing the duration of VOC in hospitalized patients, it could also be tested to determine if hospitalization could be prevented with use of rivipansel in the emergency department, or if VOC could be managed safely and effectively in the home or in an outpatient setting through a self-administered dosage form, thereby avoiding costly emergency department visits.
 We believe that uses in each of these settings represent potentially significant market opportunities.